sxiii/docker-pxe-rancher-swarm/README.md

 ## Q: I have a feature request or I already improved something, what can I do?
 A: For feature request, please open an issue, and describe what do you want.
 For improving, please do a pull-request right away, and explain your improvement in the comment.
 I will review it and accept, as soon as possible.
 You can contact me as well through my website https://sxiii.ru

+## Q: My Docker Swarm is overflown with old & dead hosts!
+How do I remove them all at once?
+A: Issue this command: `sudo docker node rm $(sudo docker node ls | grep Down | awk -F" " '{ print $1 }')`.
+This will remove all "Down" nodes from your swarm.